cschuchardt88/neo-templates/README.md

 Neo blockchain C# templates for dotnet-new

 # How to Install
-type the following command in a terminal.
+Type the following command in a terminal.
 ```
 tux@PC01:~/$ dotnet new install NeoEvents.SmartContract.Templates
 ```